Friday, 5 September 2025

 So He is dark in so many ways-- both in His appearance and in His deeds, but most of all, in the form of the future which lies hidden from our view.
 We know not what tomorrow will bring; it is shrouded in mystery.
 And we know, that His Lilas can be brutal to both devotee and non-devotee alike-- He impartially gives everyone the results of their own karmas.

-Ultimately, He sits upon the throne of judgement, and sees us as we really are-- we cannot hide anything from Him.
+Ultimately, He sits upon the throne of justice, and sees us as we really are-- we cannot hide anything from Him.
 And Yama (also known as 'Dharma') is His right-hand man (His own manifestation, in fact)-- the one who keeps a score, a count of our deeds, both good and bad, so that we may be given our just desserts in accordance with the law of karma.

 And so, as we walk through the darkness of this strange world that He has created, this world that is increasingly filled with violence and madness, we have little choice but to hold on tightly to the hand of this dark Lord, this One who hides His face, who inspires both love and fear within us.